scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 also overlap between groups.
 This might suggest that the number of NMF components was too high, but the granularity these topics provided was used for further analyses.
-We created superordinate groupings from the topics from which we extracted distinctive tokens for particular demographic groups.
-We first examined the distribution over topics by sex.
+We created superordinate groupings from the topics from which we extracted distinctive tokens for particular demographic groups, showing the approach's flexibility.
+Figure :ref:`favorites-sex` shows the distribution over topics, by sex.

 .. figure:: favorites-sex.png

-   Favorites
+   Favorites distribution over topics, by sex :label:`favorites-sex`

 The most popular topics, for both females and males, were "TV-hits" and "music-rock," with about 16 percent of each sex writing about shows or artists